muratk3n/thirdwave/en/README.md

 [in Berlin](2013/12/inventions-of-kebabic-kind.md).
 Dish is not "Turkish" either..
 Armenian *tarna* is the same thing and older, was around before that, and guess what the word means in Armenian...

 ---

-Also leader being part of that culture, would be likely to bend rules to stay in power?
-Another problem.

----

-I wonder if reduced rule-following in cultures give rise to more authoritarian leaders..
-If a leader, even at the max of their control can only get 30% of their asks done, with less authority, that number would fall down even lower..
-Then, since rule-following doesn't go up, to do more, leader wants his authority to increase?

----